ForrayGabriel/INFO833-PeerSim-DHT/README.md

-# INFO833 DHT
+# INFO833 - DHT

 ## Presentation
-The goal of this project is to build a DHT.
+The goal of this project is to use peersim, a peer to peer communication simulator, to create a DHT composed of different nodes.

 ## How install
 ```